What’s your background?

 What's your favourite thing about Central Saint Martins?

+There are a few.
 Being able to share my experiences, skills and knowledge with individuals who it will truly make a difference to.
 Not just line some shareholders’ pocket.
 I also like the start of term.
-During the break the College is missing something: it's soul and pulse.
-Most staff won't admit it but I know they are all excited by the start of term.
+During the break the College is missing its soul and pulse.
+Most staff won't admit it, but I know they are all excited by the start of term.

 Who or what is your biggest inspiration?